 Changes in PDU

 The PMI® CCR Program was designed to help an individual in a project manager’s growth and development in their profession.
 With the evolution of the business environment, the PMI decided that the program also needed adaptation to provide the development of new employer-desired needs, including leadership and business intelligence.

 The PMI calls the ideal skill set the PMI Talent Triangle™—a combination of technical, leadership, strategic, and business management expertise.
 It includes:

 Knowledge, skills, and behaviors related to specific domains of Project, Program and Portfolio Management.
 More than half (66%) of organizations say that technical project skills are the most difficult to find.
 However, 96% indicate that these skills are the most teachable.
 Examples of technical project management include advanced project management, techniques to improve your WBS, how to gather and document requirements, and risk management for your portfolio.

-Knowledge, skills, and behaviors specific to leadership-oriented skills that help an organization achieve its business goals.
+Knowledge, skills, and behaviors are specific to leadership-oriented skills that help an organization achieve its business goals.
 Three-quarters (75%) of organizations rank leadership skills as the most important for successfully navigating complex projects.
-71% of organizations rank leadership skills as the most important for long-term success of project managers.
+71% of organizations rank leadership skills as the most important for the long-term success of project managers.
 Examples of leadership include negotiation, communication, motivation, problem-solving, and conflict resolution, etc.

 Strategic and Business Management